zmsp/sonar-clojure/README.md

 ### 2. Placing the jar file

-Place the jar produced from above step, found on the target folder, onto `/opt/sonar/extensions/plugins`
+Place the jar produced from above step onto `/opt/sonar/extensions/plugins`

 ### 3. Run
 Run docker-compose up from your [docker-sonar image](https://github.com/harbur/docker-sonarqube) folder

 ### 4. Using the plugin

-* Create a sonar-project.properties file and [Run](http://docs.sonarqube.org/display/SONAR/Analyzing+Source+Code) sonar-runner (See example folder for a sample)
+* Create a sonar-project.properties file
     * Add the line `sonar.import_unknown_files=true` see the [example](https://github.com/zmsp/sonar-clojure/tree/master/Resources)
+* [Run](http://docs.sonarqube.org/display/SONAR/Analyzing+Source+Code) sonar-runner.
+Make sure to have sonar server is running beforehand.
 * Open Sonar `localhost:9000` on the browser
 * Place Clojure widget to the dashboard
 * Optional: Place Size Metrics widget to the dashboard and resize the dashboard